serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

   },
 ```

-Similarily, for the `getUserInfo` field, you can retrieve the results as shown [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js#L78).
+Similarly, for the `getUserInfo` field, you can retrieve the results as shown [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js#L78).

 The end result?
 You've got a GraphQL endpoint that reliably scales!